Andrew's Digital Garden

 Using [[20211029153348-semantic-design-tokens]], it's possible to make a single [[designsystem]] that's consumed by visually different brands.
 Ultimately this gives brands the flexibility and identity they need, while you keep your code [[20200307105301-dry]] and more maintainable.

-This can be used for more than a multi-brand design system:
+This can be used for more than a multi-brand design system.
+Each of these are a different level of theming, and change different tiers as needed:

 • Design language generations